Kill Your Darlings

 A meta-parody of 80s and 90s magazine PSAs.
 We saw a growing trend of younger audiences vibing with retro editorial styles—finding something ironically hip in the grainy textures and stiff layouts of vintage print ads.

 I designed a series of layouts that mirrored the stiff, grainy, and melodramatic editorial style of vintage magazine advertisements from the 80s and 90s.
 This direction was built on double-entendres and awkward parental milestones.
-We aimed to evoke an "ironically hip" vibe that would build a "we’re in on the joke" rapport with teens.
+We aimed to evoke an ironically hip vibe that would build a "we’re in on the joke" rapport with teens.
 We hoped that by parodying the very medium of the PSA, we could disarm their skepticism and engage them through humor rather than a lecture.

 While these directions were an internal favorite, they ultimately failed to move forward during our review process.
 We had to be honest about the mechanical efficiency of the work: the storytelling was becoming convoluted.
 The joke required the viewer to navigate too many layers—first recognizing the parody of an old magazine ad, and then realizing it was actually a seatbelt message.

 So we scaled back, and returned to a more literal interpretation of the sitcom aesthetic.
-We attempted to merge the iconic "Click It or Ticket" belt imagery—seen in TxDOT’s high-impact "Cowboy Belt" billboards—with the loud, vibrant textures of the early 90s.
+I attempted to merge the iconic "Click It or Ticket" belt imagery—seen in TxDOT’s high-impact "Cowboy Belt" billboards—with the loud, vibrant textures of the early 90s.
 We traded traditional black webbing for custom seatbelts featuring geometric patterns and neon purples.

 The breakthrough came when we stopped looking at the 1989 original and started looking at the 2020s reboot.
 We realized that while the 90s patterns felt dated, the modern revival of the brand had a visual energy that was perfectly tuned for today’s teens.